 ARE FAMILIES INVOLVED IN TREATMENT?

 Yes!
 Families are encouraged to visit and participate.
 Regular interaction with loved ones can give residents an important extra layer of support during treatment.
-Engaging family in aftercare planning can enhance commitment and reinforce connections that are crucial for long-term recovery.
+Engaging family in aftercare planning can enhance learning, increase commitment and reinforce connections that are crucial for long-term recovery.

 WHO COMPRISES THE PROGRAM STAFF?

 GRIT program staff includes experienced, licensed and highly-skilled case managers, psychiatrists, clinicians, recovery coaches and other members of our treatment and teaching team.
 Residents work individually with staff to learn crucial life skills, identify unique case management needs, build the framework for long-term recovery and develop aftercare plans for a successful return to the community.

 To reach GRIT directly, call 413-747-5384 or email GRIT@mhainc.org.